 E mail info@cegenova.it

-Hall accessed by a few steps, no elevator.
+Hall accessed by a few steps, no lift.